Affiliate links on Android Authority may earn us a commission. Learn more.

 However, HMD has fallen off the wagon over the past few years.
 A combination of an increasingly complex portfolio, as well as small profit margins for its budget-priced devices, likely contributed to this.
 At this point, HMD doesn’t have a stated comprehensive phone update policy.

-Thankfully, the company recently posted a page on its website to help people determine how long their phone will receive patches.
-A phone like the G20, for example, will receive three years of security updates through June 2024.
+Thankfully, the company recently posted a page on its website to help people determine how long their phones will receive patches.
+A 2023 phone like the G22, for example, will receive three years of security updates through April 2026.
 Based on the website, many devices will receive security updates for a minimum of two years, with some devices seeing security updates for up to three years.

 That’s pretty par for the course, but HMD’s track record with respect to upgrades isn’t as good.
 Most of its older phones saw Android 11 after considerable delays, for example.
 Although its newest phones launch with Android 12 out of the box, some of its older phones will not get Android 12 at all, which is very disappointing.